 6. Eklutna Lake; Anchorage

-The 35 kilometre drive from the city of Anchorage, through the Chugach State Park and along the east side of Eklutna Lake is one of the most scenic drives imaginable.
+The 21 miles drive from the city of Anchorage, through the Chugach State Park and along the east side of Eklutna Lake is one of the most scenic drives imaginable.
 In warmer months, visitors make the journey along the lake on foot, ATV, mountain bike or horse back.

 Once here, you’ll have the opportunity to see different plant life at different elevations, as well as go fishing, boating and picnicking.
 At the very north tip of the lake is a campground that has 50 sites.